 - House Bill 17-1038 (Prohibit Corporal Punishment Of Children) — Applies to employees or volunteers in public school, state-licensed child care centers, licensed child care homes, and specialized group facilities Postponed Indefinitely

 - House Bill 17-1068 (Prevailing Wages For CDOT Colorado Department Of Transportation Public-private Initiatives) — Concerning a requirement that the department of transportation consider only proposals for public-private initiatives that will pay prevailing wages for construction labor Postponed Indefinitely

 - House Bill 17-1072 (Human Trafficking Sexual Servitude) — Adds “purchase” of person to definition.
 Offender must go on sex offender registry.
 Adds adults to victims.
-Passed
+Signed by Governor

-- House Bill 17-1116 (Continue Low-income Household Energy Assistance) — By removing sunset Passed
+- House Bill 17-1116 (Continue Low-income Household Energy Assistance) — By removing sunset Signed by Governor

 - House Bill 17-1121 (Patient Safety Act) — In part, requires fingerprint-based background check for select healthcare professional licenses Postponed Indefinitely

 - House Bill 17-1122 (Gender Identification on Birth Certificates) — New rules for issuance of new birth certificates for those whose gender assigned at birth differs from current gender Postponed Indefinitely

 - House Bill 17-1156 (Prohibits Conversion Therapy Mental Health Provider) Postponed Indefinitely